dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ### Code example

-Try giving this class a named constructor called `black` that sets all three properties to zero.
+Give the Color class a constructor named `Color.black` that sets all three properties to zero.

+{% comment %}
+ISSUE: comment says "a named constructor called "black"", which sounds wrong to me.
+I fixed it in the text but not in the example.
+{% endcomment %}

 <iframe src="{{site.dartpadx}}?id=e1a82c77547e659eb24f4e698abf1eca"></iframe>

 ## Factory constructors

-Dart also supports factory constructors, which are named constructors that can return subtypes or even null.
-To create one, use the `factory` keyword:
+Dart supports factory constructors, which can return subtypes or even null.
+To create a factory constructor, use the `factory` keyword:

 {% prettify dart %}
 class Square extends Shape {}